Reconstruction of energy conditions from observations and implications for extended theories of gravity: Energy Conditions

 In order to confront the ECs with observational data, such that one can infer local (in redshift) information about the fulfillment of these conditions, Lima et al.~\cite{Lima2008,Lima2008a} showed that it is convenient to write the ECs in terms of the Hubble function, $H(z) \equiv \dot{a}/a = H_0 E(z)$, and the deceleration function, $q(z) \equiv -\ddot{a}a/{\dot{a}^2}$, where $1+z = a_0/a$.
 Therefore, by using the Friedmann equations, Eqs.~\eqref{eq:Friedmann1} and \eqref{eq:Friedmann2}, the energy conditions are rewritten as

 where $\Omega_k^0 = -k/(a_0H_0)^2$ and the subscript (superscript) 0 stands for the present-day quantities.
-Conditions WEC1 and WEC2 refers respectively to the first and second inequalities in~\eqref{eq:WEC_a}.
+Conditions WEC1 and WEC2 refer respectively to the first and second inequalities in~\eqref{eq:WEC_a}.
 Except for WEC, the above expressions refer only to the first inequation of each condition in Eqs.~(\ref{eq:SEC_a}--\ref{eq:DEC_a}) ($\rho - p \geq 0$ for DEC), and provide a complete unambiguous set of conditions.

-The recent accelerated expansion of the universe evinced by SNe Ia~\cite{Riess1998,Perlmutter1999}, large scale structure (LSS) \cite{Tegmark2006,DES2017} and cosmic microwave background radiation (CMB) \cite{Hinshaw2013, Planck2015} data represents the violation of SEC \cite{Lima2008, Lima2008a}, i.e., $q(z) < 0$.
+The recent accelerated expansion of the Universe evinced by SNe Ia~\cite{Riess1998,Perlmutter1999}, large scale structure (LSS) \cite{Tegmark2006,DES2017} and cosmic microwave background radiation (CMB) \cite{Hinshaw2013, Planck2015} data represents the violation of SEC \cite{Lima2008, Lima2008a}, i.e., $q(z) < 0$.
 As a consequence, this fact requires a modified theory of gravity and/or the existence of an exotic fluid.
-On the other hand, a variety of tests in the solar system, for example, indicates that the GR is so far the most successful theory of gravitation \cite{Turyshev2008}.

-Giving this, we now introduce a fifth condition imposing that ordinary matter, characterized by $T_{ab}$, implies that GR is always attractive, as discussed in the end of Sec.~\ref{sec:ecetg}.
-Thereby, from Eq.~\eqref{eq:Friedmann1}, we state that
+In this sense, we have defined the FEC in the end of Sect.~\ref{sec:ecetg} which implies that the Universe if filled only of ordinary attractive matter.
+Thereby, from Eq.~(\ref{eq:SEC:GR}) we state that

 That is, any contribution for a negative value of the deceleration function, and consequently a DE like behavior, originates exclusively from the modified gravitational term $H_{ab}$, thus